 How Do I Show Evidence Of A Planned Expansion In The UK For The Expansion Worker?

 Usually this done by the preparation a business plan with supporting evidence which will also help to show the genuineness of the expansion and application.
 Westkin support you with the preparation of the business plan as part of our project management of the application, but within appropriate ethical guidelines.

 How Much Does A High Earner Need To Be Paid Under The Expansion Worker Rules?

 A high earner is defined as someone earning £73,900 per year in the UK.
 This does not need to be a pre-existing salary.
 The income needs to be earned going forward once the Expansion Worker Visa status is granted.
 As an alternative, those who are being promised a salary of under 73,900 per year will need to have worked for the overseas company for 12 months.

 How Much Does An Expansion Worker Need To Be Paid As A Minimum?

 If the applicant is not a High Earner, then they will need to be paid a minimum of £42,400 per year or the ‘going rate’ for their job title.
 This is not an amount that needs to have been earned previously, rather it is the amount of income that is due to be paid once the visa is granted and the applicant starts work in the UK.

-Our 6 quality promises highlight the commitment we make to you to ensure that we provide a world service at a fair price.
-To book an appointment today for a UK Expansion Worker Visa to setup an overseas branch in the UK contact our London immigration lawyers on 0207 118 4546 or via firstname.lastname@example.org, we look forward to working with you.
+To book an appointment today for a UK Expansion Worker Visa to setup an overseas branch in the UK contact our London immigration lawyers on 0207 118 4546 or via firstname.lastname@example.org, we look forward to working with you